nodejs/node/doc/api/async_hooks.md

 An async resource represents either a _handle_ or a _request_.

 Handles are a reference to a system resource.
-Some resources are a simple identifier.
-For example, file system handles are represented by a file descriptor.
-Other handles are represented by libuv as a platform abstracted struct, e.g. `uv_tcp_t`.
 Each handle can be continually reused to access and operate on the referenced resource.

 Requests are short lived data structures created to accomplish one task.
-The callback for a request should always and only ever fire one time.
-Which is when the assigned task has either completed or encountered an error.
+The callback for a request should always and only ever fire one time, which is when the assigned task has either completed or encountered an error.
 Requests are used by handles to perform tasks such as accepting a new connection or writing data to disk.